pwlypandapants/Spindle/Familiars 2.md

 Ixanae watched the boy with amusement.
-Their bond gave him a sixth-sense vision of Zach and his surroundings.
-He could see the room, he could read the texts, and he even got a vague sense of Zach’s plan to take a shower.
+Their bond gave him a sixth-sense vision of Zeke and his surroundings.
+He could see the room, he could read the texts, and he even got a vague sense of Zeke’s plan to take a shower.
 Ixanae wondered how the next few hours would go now that he had been forced to show himself before he was ready.

 The big lad had thwarted any plans for a meeting Ixanae had entertained before he really even had a chance to come up with a good one.
-One thing about this bond he and Zach shared –that he had just learned the hard way– was that if one of them was in danger, the other was compelled to help them out of instinct.
+One thing about this bond he and Zeke shared –that he had just learned the hard way– was that if one of them was in danger, the other was compelled to help them out of instinct.
 “Just like how a mother will protect her child without a second thought,” Ixanae mused to the trees.